mike99mac/minimy-mike99mac/gcode/README.md

 *Main panel being cut*

 ### Prepare all panels
-To prepare the panels, perform the following tasks:
-- Starting from the top of the main panel working down, cut the 4 machined panels:
-  - Top - 11.500"
-  - Bottom and center divider - both 6.500"
-  - Back - 7.460" (ideally that will be exactly what you are left with)
-- Cut the sliding panels, noting the mark to align the boards so the grain is continuous.
-  - Back slider - 4.040" - The two "2" marks should be cut in half.
-  - Top slider - 6.180"
+You should have six panels ~20" wide cut from the two CNC jobs.

+You will need four more 1/2" baltic birch panels:
-- Cut the 2 enclosure dividers - 6.5" x 6.875"
+- 2 enclosure dividers - 6.5" x 6.875"
-- Cut the 2 sides - 6.005" x 11.875".
+- 2 sides - 6.005" x 11.875".

 You should now have 10 pieces of plywood:
 - 4 milled panels to be glued together